lgreco/comp-460-f25-week-00/README.md

 ## What not to upload.

 Under any circumstances, do not upload a Jupyter notebook to Sakai.
 That's a file with the extension `.ipynb` to Sakai.
 It will disqualify your submission.
+Changing the file extension will not help.

-If you work with Jupyter notebooks, you may only submit either a link to a Github repository or to a public Colab notebook.
+If you work with Jupyter notebooks, please submit only a link to a Github repository or to a public Colab notebook.

 A link ending in `.dev` is *not* a repository link.

-The only files you may upload is standard source code files: `.py` for Python, `.java` for Java, etc.
+The only files you may upload are standard source code files: `.py` for Python, `.java` for Java, `.c` for C, `.rs` for Rust, etc.

 If you are not certain, ask.

+# Finals week policy

+There is no final exam for the course.
+There will be a final assignemnt that will be published the week before finals and will be due the week of finals.
+Additionally, 8 students in the course will be invited randomly to a brief meeting with the instructor during the course's final exam slot.
+If you are selected for a brief meeting, we'll spend about 15 minutes during the final exam slot to review your work.
+This interview will cover coding practices based on your past assignments.
+It is meant as a checkpoint to ensure that you have internalized the work you submitted.